paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-063-retirement-for-age.md

 (3) An officer who is a permanent professor or the registrar of the United States Air Force Academy.

+### Statutory Notes

+#### Amendments
+2021—Subsec. (a).
+Pub.
+L. 116–283 substituted “Marine Corps, or Space Force” for “or Marine Corps”.

 <a id="section-1253"></a>
 ## § 1253.
 Age 64: regular commissioned officers in general and flag officer grades; exceptions
-**(a) General Rule.—** Unless retired or separated earlier, each regular commissioned officer of the Army, Navy, Air Force, or Marine Corps serving in a general or flag officer grade shall be retired on the first day of the month following the month in which the officer becomes 64 years of age.
+**(a) General Rule.—** Unless retired or separated earlier, each regular commissioned officer of the Army, Navy, Air Force, Marine Corps, or Space Force serving in a general or flag officer grade shall be retired on the first day of the month following the month in which the officer becomes 64 years of age.

 **(b) Exception for Officers Serving in O–9 and O–10 Positions.—** In the case of an officer serving in a position that carries a grade above major general or rear admiral, the retirement under subsection (a) of that officer may be deferred—